bhavyad7/Deep-Learning-Model/README.md

 # Deep-Learning-Model

-Optimize and Deploy a Deep Learning model for the Prediction of a Future Sequence of DataOptimize and Deploy a Deep Learning model for the Prediction of a Future Sequence of Data
+Optimize and Deploy a Deep Learning model for the Prediction of a Future Sequence of Data

-Associated with Institute For Plasma ResearchAssociated with Institute For Plasma Research
+Associated with High Power ICRH Department, Institute For Plasma Research

 The scientific focus will be on disruption research, which aims to develop methods for the safe, rapid shutdown of high-power tokamak plasmas.
 The Ohmically heated circular limiter tokamak ADITYA (R0 = 75 cm, a = 25 cm) has been upgraded to a tokamak named the ADITYA Upgrade (ADITYA-U) with an open diverter configuration.
 The main goal of ADITYA-U is to carry out dedicated experiments including disruption prediction, and mitigation studies.
 The ability of deep learning methods to learn from such complex data makes them applicable to the task of forecasting disruptions.
 The proposed method extends considerably the capabilities of previous strategies such as first-principles-based and classical machine-learning approaches.
 We need to optimize and deploy a multi-dimensional, time-dependent data-driven model on selected hardware.